firecat53/bitwarden-menu/README.md

 - Auto-type username and/or password on selection.
 No clipboard copy/paste involved.
+- Login with 2FA code from Authenticator(TOTP), Email, or Yubikey (only these are supported by the Bitwarden CLI).
 - Select any single field and have it typed into the active window.
 Notes fields can be viewed line-by-line from within dmenu and the selected line will be typed when selected.